-Were there any further areas of risk to be budgeted in?
+A committee member asked if there were any further areas of risk to be budgeted in.

-The Head of Education highlighted the hardship funding ending which could jeopardise cover for maternity leave but they were waiting for clarity.
-The Head of Education noted that there were additional and enhanced cleaning costs that would be covered by the grant.
-Would PPE be a problem for the Education budget?

-- The Head of Education confirmed that they had spoken to schools and asked for their plans for their surplus, many schools had described an unstable position as the budget might have be used for PPE costs.
+- The Head of Education highlighted the hardship funding ending which could jeopardise cover for maternity leave but they were waiting for clarity.
+The Head of Education noted that there were additional and enhanced cleaning costs that would be covered by the grant. - The committee member asked whether PPE would link in to this. - The Head of Education confirmed that they had spoken to schools and asked for their plans for their surplus, many schools had described an unstable position as the budget might have be used for PPE costs.

-Would teacher's pay rises would be dealt with by individual schools or the authority as a whole?
+A committee member asked whether teacher's pay rises would be dealt with by individual schools or the authority as a whole.

 - The Head of Education informed committee that they would not be dealt with immediately as they are not determined until September.
 The Head of Education noted that they could honour pay increases for teachers but that it wouldn't get passed on until September.
-The Head of Education informed committee that when schools were forecasting spending for the next year, they could factor in no additional cost for teachers pay rises. - The Head of Education highlighted that cost pressures of schools being met as well as Cabinet proposing that new demands for schools will be met.
+The Head of Education informed committee that when schools were forecasting spending for the next year, they could factor in no additional cost for teachers pay rises.

+The Head of Education highlighted that cost pressures of schools being met as well as Cabinet proposing that new demands for schools will be met.
 The Head of Education noted that there was £888,000 put into Education Services budget to support free school meals take up, that proposals discussed £1.2m of new funding for supporting ALN learner's needs and an investment into Educational Officers to support schools directly.

-Was funding was put into breakfast clubs?
+A committee member asked whether funding was put into breakfast clubs.

-- The Head of Education informed committee that Welsh Government originally provided the Local Authority with grant funding because there is an entitlement for primary school age children to receive free breakfast, but that fell under the Revenue Support Grant, so was difficult to determine whether it was covered by that grant or was council budgeted.
+- The Head of Education informed committee that Welsh Government originally provided the Local Authority with grant funding because there is an entitlement for primary school age children to receive free breakfast, but that fell under the the Revenue Support Grant, so was difficult to determine whether it was covered by that grant or was council budgeted.